Moduli of real pointed quartic curves

-From these formulas we compute: which determines $t^\prime$ up to multiplication by a third root of unity.
+From these formulas we compute which determines $t^\prime$ up to multiplication by a third root of unity.
 These formulas can also be derived by computing the action of $s_7\in W$ on Equation \ref{pointform}.
-From Proposition (\ref{curves}) we see that if the seven points $\{P_1,\ldots,P_7\}$ are located on a nodal cubic then the Geiser involution is given by

-\subsection{Strata of smooth pointed quartic curves}
+\section{Strata of smooth pointed quartic curves}

-We have seen that the moduli space $\mathcal{DP}_2$ of del Pezzo surfaces of degree $2$ and the moduli space $\mathcal{Q}$ of plane quartic curves are isomorphic.
-In this section we relate the moduli space $\mathcal{DPP}_2$ of del Pezzo pairs of degree two and its stratification to the moduli space of smooth pointed plane quartics $\mathcal{Q}_1$.
+We have seen in Section \ref{dpdegree2} that the moduli space $\mathcal{DP}_2$ of del Pezzo surfaces of degree two and the moduli space $\mathcal{Q}$ of plane quartic curves are isomorphic.
+In this section we relate the moduli space $\mathcal{DPP}_2$ of del Pezzo pairs of degree two and its strata to the moduli space of smooth pointed plane quartics $\mathcal{Q}_1$.
 We first define this latter space $\mathcal{Q}_1$.

-First we define this latter space $\mathcal{Q}_1$.
-A smooth plane quartic $C$ is the zero locus in the projective plane $\mathbb{P}^2$ of a homogeneous polynomial $F(x,y,z)$ of degree $4$.
-Such a polynomial is determined by $15$ complex coefficients so that the space of plane quartics is a projective space of dimension $14$.
-The discriminant $\Delta \subset \mathbb{P}^{14}$ is the locus of singular quartics which is a subvariety of codimension $1$.

 \begin{dfn}Let $k$ be the field of real or complex numbers.
-A pointed plane quartic is a pair $(C,p)$ with $C$ a plane quartic and $p\in C$.
-The space $\Gamma$ of smooth pointed quartics is defined by:
+A pointed plane quartic curve is a pair $(C,p)$ with $C$ a plane quartic curve and $p\in C(k)$.
+The space $\Gamma$ of smooth pointed quartics curve is defined by